ladderdesigns/doctor-template-1/public/content/employees/bv-chandramouli.md

 ---
 name: B.V.
 Chandramouli
+role: Cardiologist
 id: 0
 creds: MD, MPH, FACC, FSCAI
 bio: >-
   Dr. Chandramouli has been in cardiovascular practice in Redding since 1998.
-He was awarded  National merit  scholarship during his college years.He graduated from prestigious Bangalore medical College in South India in 1982 as  a top 10 graduate.
+He was awarded the National merit  scholarship during his college years.
+He graduated from prestigious Bangalore medical College in South India in 1982 as  a top 10 graduate.

   He completed his internal medicine residency in 1985 securing Second Rank to the University.
 He worked as medical officer/internist in National Institute of mental health and neurosciences from 1985-1990.